 - DUT Splitter: Select to use the instrument's internal splitter or an external splitter and account for external splitter loss.
-The HA7062D internal splitter is a broadband resistive type splitter.
-Some measurements may benefit from a narrowband splitter which can provide improved isolation. - DUT Mixer & Kd: External mixers can be used with the HA7062D as a means to perform additive phase noise measurements at frequencies >6GHz.

-When using external mixers as phase detectors users must manually determine and enter the phase detector constant 'Kd' in units of Volts/radian.

-• Phase Shifters: This setting applies to additive phase noise measurements only.
+A high isolation, external splitter may be beneficial for low carrier frequency, ultra low noise measurements. - DUT Mixer & Kd: External mixers can be used with the HA7062C as a means to perform additive phase noise measurements at frequencies >6GHz.
+When using external mixers as phase detectors users must manually calculate and enter Kd.
+When using the HA7062C internal mixers Kd is automatically calculated and applied to the measurement. - Phase Shifters: This setting applies to additive phase noise measurements only.
 Users must use the drop down menu to select the type of phase shifters in use.